Fraunhofer-SCAI/ScaiIlp/readme.md

 4. You may want to set different build/install directories.

-5. Compile the needed configurations [32|64 bit] in [Release | Debug] mode.
+5. Compile the needed configurations [32|64] bit in [Release | Debug] mode.

 6. This version of SCIP will run only single-threaded.
    To use SCIP multithreaded you will need to compile it with the Ubiquity Generator (UG) framework.
    The UG-framework does only provide makefiles, so doing this on Windows is not easy and we can not provide a guideline for it.

-2.4 Building ScaiIlp with VS 2017
+2.4 Building ScaiIlp with VS 2019
 ---------------------------------

 1. Ensure that you have built Cbc as described above.